awsdocs/amazon-athena-user-guide/doc_source/glue-best-practices.md

 ## Using AWS Glue jobs for ETL with Athena<a name="schema-classifier"></a>

 AWS Glue jobs perform ETL operations\.
 An AWS Glue job runs a script that extracts data from sources, transforms the data, and loads it into targets\.
-For more information, see [Authoring jobs in glue](https://docs.aws.amazon.com/glue/latest/dg/busisadd-job.html) in the *AWS Glue Developer Guide*\.
+For more information, see [Authoring Jobs in AWS Glue](https://docs.aws.amazon.com/glue/latest/dg/author-job.html) in the *AWS Glue Developer Guide*\.

 ### Creating tables using Athena for AWS Glue ETL jobs<a name="schema-etl-tables"></a>